-The licensee may be required to submit an Application for Amendment of Food Business Licenceto Council with the relevant fee.
+The licensee may be required to submit an Amendment of Food Business Licence Application Form to Council with the relevant fee.
 This form is available on Council's website or from the Customer Service Centres.

-If your plans are approved, you can make the changes and once the work is complete, you must contact Council's Environmental Health Officers to organise a final inspection.
+If your plans are approved, you can make the changes.
+Once the work is complete, you must contact Council's Environmental Health Officers to organise a final inspection.

 You may also be required to obtain a Development Approval, Trade Waste Approval, Building and Plumbing Approval from other areas of Council depending on the changes to your premises.
-For advice on which additional approvals may be required please contact Council's Customer Service Centre on 4932 900 or 1300 22 55 77.
+For advice on which additional approvals may be required please contact Council's Customer Service Centre on 4932 900.